openbmc/webui-vue/docs/guide/unit-testing/readme.md

 - There is no return on investment for testing presentational HTML
 - Use `shallowMount` rather than mount unless child component rendering is required
-- Avoid leaky tests by using `localVue` for all plugin installs, for example, when testing a plugin like Vuex
+- Use `global.plugins` in mount options for plugin configuration (Vue 3 pattern)
+- Use `global.stubs` for component stubs and `global.mocks` for mocks

 ## Components